silicium14/peertube_index/README.md

 Use config/test.exs configure the instance to use for the tests.

 ## Infrastructure
 To run Elasticsearch in docker docker run -d --name peertube-index-elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:6.4.2 docker run -d --name peertube-index-elasticsearch-test -p 5555:9200 -e "discovery.type=single-node" elasticsearch:6.4.2

 ## TODO
+- HTTP API: pagination: add number of pages to response, search use case pagination
 - Search pagination
 - Error and not found pages
 - Add an end to end test